Universal composite boson formation in strongly interacting one-dimensional fermionic systems: Abstract

 \section{Abstract}

 Attractive $p$-wave one-dimensional fermions are studied in the fermionic Tonks-Girardeau regime in which the diagonal properties are shared with those of an ideal Bose gas.
-We study the off-diagonal properties and present analytical expressions for the eigenvalues of the one- and two-body density matrices.
+We study the off-diagonal properties and present analytical expressions for the eigenvalues of the one-body density matrix.
 One striking aspect is the universality of the occupation numbers which are independent of the specific shape of the external potential.
-We show that the occupation of natural orbitals occurs in pairs, indicating the formation of molecules, each consisting of two attractive fermions.
-Those molecules, being composite bosons, experience Bose-Einstein condensation.
-To quantify the amount of molecular condensation, we explicitly evaluate the largest eigenvalue of the two-body density matrix and demonstrate that the molecular condensation is complete.
+We show that the occupation of natural orbitals occurs in pairs, indicating the formation of composite bosons, each consisting of two attractive fermions.
+The formation of composite bosons sheds light on the pairing mechanism of the system orbitals, yielding a total density equal to that of a Bose-Einstein condensate.

 \textbf{Introduction.} One of the most fascinating quantum phenomena is Bose-Einstein condensation (BEC), characterized by a macroscopic occupation of a single quantum state~\cite{PitaevskiiStringariBook}.
-If BEC occurs, the largest eigenvalue of the one-body density matrix (OBDM) $\rho_1({\bf r},{\bf r}')=\langle\hat \Psi^\dagger({\bf r})\hat\Psi({\bf r})\rangle$ is proportional to the total number of particles $N$ where $\hat\Psi^\dagger({\bf r})$ ($\hat\Psi({\bf r})$) are creation (annihilation) operators of a particle at position ${\bf r}$, respectively~\cite{Lowdin55,PenroseOnsager56}.
+If BEC occurs, the largest eigenvalue of the one-body density matrix (OBDM) $\rho_1({\bf r},{\bf r'})=\langle\hat \Psi^\dagger({\bf r})\hat\Psi({\bf r'})\rangle$ is proportional to the total number of particles $N$ where $\hat\Psi^\dagger({\bf r})$ ($\hat\Psi({\bf r})$) are creation (annihilation) operators of a particle at position ${\bf r}$, respectively~\cite{Lowdin55,PenroseOnsager56}.
 For a homogeneous gas, the corresponding eigenvector of the OBDM is the zero-momentum state which gives rise to the presence of Off-Diagonal Long-Range Order (ODLRO), $\lim_{|{\bf r}-{\bf r}'|\to\infty}\rho_1({\bf r},{\bf r}')\to n_0$ where $n_0$ is the condensate density.
 In stark contrast, due to the Pauli principle, no two fermions are allowed to have the same quantum numbers, and atomic condensation is prohibited.
-Instead, strongly attractive fermions may form tightly-bound molecules, which can experience BEC manifested as a macroscopic occupation of an eigenstate of the two-body density matrix (TBDM).
+Instead, in this Letter we discuss and explore the possibility that strongly attractive fermions form composite bosons, whose density is equal to that of a Bose-Einstein condensate.